cheehouhon/exercise/README.md

 # Application is currently hosted on:
 http://application.cheelabs.com
+(turned off to save cost, let me know if you want to see)

 ## Notes:
 Since docker-compose.yml doesn’t completely work on ECS.
 I have to make a few changes.